Who’s the Moo?

 In addition to writing, Debbie also acts as the art director, conceptualizing the books, and selecting and collaborating with the illustrators to bring forth her vision.
 Debbie derives inspiration for stories from all around her, particularly on morning walks around her neighborhood —either with her children, her dog, or by herself.
 She’s also inspired by visits to Pawleys Island, South Carolina, her family’s sanctuary away from home, where they experience the serenity of the beach, the Atlantic Ocean, the marsh, the palm trees, and the friendliness of the people in the area.
 Debbie has always been one to take in the splendor and wonder of life.
 Through her books, she celebrates it.

-Debbie lives with her husband, their three daughters whom they unschool, and their Cairn Terrier in the suburbs of Richmond, Virginia.
-She lives by her mantra – “We create what we live.
-We live what we create.” ~ Mommy Moo Moo
+Debbie lives with her husband, her three daughters, and their Cairn Terrier in Glen Allen, Virginia.
+She lives by her mantra – “We live what we create.
+We create what we live.” ~ Mommy Moo Moo

-*Litchfield Books moved their store to a new location in 2012; therefore, sadly, for Mommy Moo Moo, the aquarium experience no longer exists except in her heart and memories.
+*Litchfield Books moved their store to a new location in 2012; therefore, sadly, for Mommy Moo Moo, the kid-friendly aquarium and wonderful, magical experience no longer exists except in her heart and memories.